lzell/AIProxySwift/README.md

 - Decodables should all have optional properties.
 Why?
-We don't want to fail decoding in live apps if the provider changes something out from under us (which can happen purposefully due to deprecations, or by accident due to bad deploys).
+We don't want to fail decoding in live apps if the provider changes something out from under us (which can happen purposefully due to deprecations, or by accident due to regressions).
 If we use non-optionals in decodable definitions, then a provider removing a field, changing the type of a field, or removing an enum case would cause decoding to fail.
 You may think this isn't too bad, since the JSONDecoder throws anyway, and therefore client code will already be wrapped in a do/catch.